leomccormack/Super-Hearing/README.md

 ## Building the plugins

-Pre-compiled plugins are made available in the "Releases" tab on GitHub.
-Note that these plugins also require installation of the [SPARTA suite](http://research.spa.aalto.fi/projects/sparta_vsts/), as this also installs some run-time dependencies.

-However, if you wish to instead build the plugins yourself, then you may do so by first cloning the repository with:
+If you wish to build the plugins, then you must first clone the repository with:
 ```
 git clone --recursive https://github.com/leomccormack/Super-Hearing
 # or if you have already cloned the repository, update with
 git submodule update --init --recursive
 ```

-The [VST2_SDK](https://web.archive.org/web/20181016150224/https://download.steinberg.net/sdk_downloads/vstsdk3610_11_06_2018_build_37.zip) should then be placed in the 'SDKs' folder like so:
+The [VST2_SDK](https://web.archive.org/web/20181016150224/https://download.steinberg.net/sdk_downloads/vstsdk3610_11_06_2018_build_37.zip) should then be placed in the 'externals' folder like so:
 ```
-SDKs/VST2_SDK
+externals/VST2_SDK
 ```

 **MacOSX, Linux and Windows (x86_64/amd64)** users must install a custom Intel MKL library.
 Detailed instructions on how to do this can be found [here](https://github.com/leomccormack/Spatial_Audio_Framework/blob/master/dependencies/PERFORMANCE_LIBRARY_INSTRUCTIONS.md).